-Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Drainage: Yes: No: For comments on non-mains services, see section 15.
+Services / Roads

+8 Main Service:

+Water: Yes: ✓ No:

+Electricity: Yes: ✓ No:

+Gas: Yes: No: ✓

+Drainage: Yes: No: ✓

+For comments on non n-mains services, see section 15.

 8a.
-Heating: Oil fired boiler.
-9. Roads - assumed adopted (If no see section 15.
-General Remarks) Yes: No: General Condition 10.
-Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
-None apparent.
-Retention: Yes: No: Retention amount: 11.
-Subsidence, Settlement and Landslip: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-12. General Condition: The property appeared to be in a condition generally consistent with its age and type.
-Legal & Other Matters 13.
-Alterations: Has the property been extended/converted/altered?
+Heating:

+Oil fired boiler.

+9 Roads - assumed adopted (If no see section 15 General Remar ke)

+Yes: vo: n5)

+General Condition

+rs - comments confined to c ue/suitably for mortgage pu d materially affect the

+None

+Retention: Yes: No: ✓

+Retention amount:

+11 Subsidence Set tlement and Landslip:

+· mont but within the li imitations of the inequation

+en affected by previous move be to suggest that this is ongo imitations of the inspection

+12. General Condition an:

+on of the property appears con sistent with its age a and type of construction

+The general condition To the property appears con sistem with its age a ind type of construction.

+Legal & Other Matter rs

+13. Alterations: Has the property been extende d/converted/altered I?
 (If yes, see section 15)